Humanities Room 209

 On Thursday, December 12, Professor Kayiatos and Professor Chadaga hosted an informal discussion of sexism in Russian culture, inspired by recent student debates about the representation of female characters in the Macalester staging of Gogol’s Government Inspector as well as troubling developments related to gender identity in Russia and other countries of the former Soviet Union.
 We were delighted to see students attend this event even though it was during exam period, and we hope that this will be the first of many such gatherings to discuss topics of current interest over treats and hot tea, which will help us get through the snowy winter.

-Also on Saturday, December 7, Katia Efimenko organized an evening of Russian music at which audience members enjoyed songs in a broad range of genres, from folk to classic rock, to music from films and contemporary pop.
+On Saturday, December 7, Katia Efimenko organized an evening of Russian music at which audience members enjoyed songs in a broad range of genres, from folk to classic rock, to music from films and contemporary pop.
 The highlights of the evening were performances by students in Elementary and Intermediate Russian, as well as by Katia who sang and played guitar.
 Katia thoughtfully provided lyrics to many of the songs in English and Russian so that audience members could sing along; and she also brought delectable homemade cakes, including the now-famous “anthill” made of condensed milk, crushed cookies, and chocolate.
 Stay tuned for more musical events next semester!

 On Friday, November 8, a post-show discussion took place after a performance of Nikolai Gogol’s great satirical play, The Government Inspector, presented by the Theatre and Dance Department.
 Taking part in the discussion, which was moderated by Professor Beth Cleary of Theatre and Dance, were Robert Rosen, the director of the show, who shared with the audience the backstage story of the artistic decisions that he had made in adapting Gogol’s play; Lisa Channer, co-founder of the Theatre Novi Most, who spoke about Vsevolod Meyerhold’s famous 1927 production of the play (which had influenced Robert Rosen’s own staging); and Julia Chadaga of Russian Studies, who provided background information on Gogol’s life and times--a historical period which, though remote, resonates in curious ways with our own.